FlavScents AInsights Entry for 2-Ethyl Hexyl Salicylate (CAS: 118-60-5)

 3. Natural Occurrence & Formation

-2-Ethyl hexyl salicylate is not commonly found in nature and is primarily synthesized for industrial use.
-It is produced through the esterification of salicylic acid with 2-ethylhexanol.
-This synthetic pathway allows for the controlled production of the compound, ensuring consistency in its application in fragrances.
-Its synthetic origin means it does not qualify for "natural flavor" or "natural fragrance" designations.
+2-Ethyl hexyl salicylate is not known to occur naturally in significant quantities.
+It is primarily synthesized through the esterification of salicylic acid with 2-ethylhexanol.
+This synthetic pathway is typical for many esters used in the fragrance industry, allowing for consistent quality and availability.
+Due to its synthetic origin, it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs